-Grades CTE KEYBOARDING (191) semester 0.5 credit elective 9, 10, 11, 12
+Grades KEYBOARDING (191) 0.5 credit elective semester 10, 11, 12

 In this course, students will master the computer keyboard by touch for personal use or in preparation for work in a business setting.
 Students will learn proper keyboarding techniques while keying alphabetic, numeric, and 10-key numeric keypad characters.
 Students will complete activities online, where drills will facilitate learning the keyboard with speed and accuracy.
 Certification for G-Suites is offered in this course.